Guideline: Transition to retirement

 - the University, in exceptional circumstances such as serious misconduct or on medical grounds.

-- In addition to the existing pre-retirement arrangements, an employee may elect to reduce their time fraction under a pre-retirement contract where they are within three years of being eligible to receive a retirement benefit from their superannuation scheme (‘preservation age').
+- In addition to the existing pre-retirement arrangements, an employee may elect to reduce their time fraction under a pre-retirement contract to no less than .2 where they are within three years of being eligible to receive a retirement benefit from their superannuation scheme (‘preservation age').
 The University may agree to pay a subsidy to maintain employer UniSuper contributions at the rate applicable to the former substantive appointment provided the employee maintains their personal superannuation contribution appropriate to their previous full time contribution.
-Alternatively the employee may agree to maintain both the employee and employer contributions; Note: There is a minimum number of hours which may be worked
+Alternatively the employee may agree to maintain both the employee and employer contributions.

 - A staff member may elect to agree to a bona fide pre-retirement contract in which they may forego some of their existing entitlements in return for other mutually agreed benefits.